Poisson electrodynamics on $\kappa$-Minkowski space-time: The -Minkowski electrodynamics

 The deformed Lorentz force is given by

 In the particular case in which the scalar potential is zero, these equations reduce to the standard Lorentz force, {\it i.e.}, $\ddot{x}^i = -F^{ij} \, \dot{x}^j$.
 One may rewrite this expression as

 which suggests an emergent gravity \cite{Szabo}--\cite{szabo2006}.
-We plan to study this curious effect on future works, especially following \cite{kappageodesic}, where the authors find a similar {\it gravity like term}.
-It is worth to note that this effect was not observed when using the constant non-commutativity parameter on other types of non-commutative electrodynamics \cite{NCED3}--\cite{Liang}.
+It would be worth investigating this curious effect in future work, particularly following \cite{kappageodesic}, where the authors find a similar {\it gravity like term}.
+Besides, it would be interesting to understand how it affects constant non-commutativity \cite{Kup24}, since this effect has not been observed in other types of non-commutative electrodynamics \cite{NCED3}--\cite{Liang}.

 Now, we will treat the dynamics of a charged particle interacting with the Poisson gauge field.
 Considering ${\bf A} = {\bf 0}$, $A_0 = V({\bf r})$, and the parametrization of the worldline, $x^0 = c_\kappa \, \tau$, we obtain the second-order equation